Q 1. What is IGST?

 Q 6.
 How will imports/exports be taxed under GST?

 Ans.
 All imports/exports will be deemed as inter-state supplies for the purposes of levy of GST (IGST).
 The incidence of tax will follow the destination principle and the tax revenue in case of SGST will accrue to the State where the imported goods and services are consumed.
 Full and complete set-off will be available as ITC of the IGST paid on import on goods and services.
-(Section 2(c) of the IGST Act).
+Exports of goods and services will be zero rated.
+The exporter has the option either to export under bond without payment of duty and claim refund of ITC or pay IGST at the time of export and claim refund of IGST.
+The IGST on imports is leviable under the provisions of the Customs Tariff Act and shall be levied at the time of imports along with the levy of the Customs Act (Section 5 of the IGST Act)

 The settlement would be on cumulative basis for a state taking into account the details furnished by all the dealer in the settlement period.
 Similar settlement of amount would also be undertaken between CGST and IGST account.